 Depending on the cause, rales can occur with other symptoms.
 These symptoms may include:

 Pneumonia: Pneumonia is an infection in the lungs.
 It can be in one or both lungs.

 Bronchitis: Bronchitis occurs when your bronchial tubes become inflamed.
 These tubes carry air to your lungs.
-Symptoms may include bibasal crackles, a severe cough that produces mucus and wheezing.
+Symptoms may include bibasal crackles, mucus cough, and wheezing.

-Viruses, such as a cold or flu, or lung irritants, usually cause acute bronchitis.
+Viruses, such as cold, flu, or lung irritants, usually cause acute bronchitis.
 Chronic bronchitis occurs when bronchitis does not go away.
-Smoking is the main cause of chronic bronchitis.
+Smoking is the leading cause of chronic bronchitis.

 Pulmonary edema: Pulmonary edema can cause crackling sounds in the lungs.
 People with congestive heart failure (CHF) often have pulmonary edema.

 - High altitudes

 - Viral infections

 - Smoke inhalation.

 The interstitium is the tissue and space that surrounds the pulmonary alveoli.
 Any lung disease that affects this area is known as interstitial lung disease.
 It can be caused by: